From Ballotpedia - Reading time: 19 min

 |

 The key races amongst many California judicial elections in 2014 were the contested superior court races.
-Though not all voters in the state got to choose between two or more judicial candidates, those who live in the following counties were able to shape their trial courts: Butte, Calaveras, El Dorado, Fresno, Imperial, Los Angeles, Monterey, Nevada, Orange, Riverside, San Diego, San Francisco, San Mateo, Santa Clara, Yolo and Yuba.
+The following counties featured trial court races with two or more candidates: Butte, Calaveras, El Dorado, Fresno, Imperial, Los Angeles, Monterey, Nevada, Orange, Riverside, San Diego, San Francisco, San Mateo, Santa Clara, Yolo and Yuba.

 Of the 470 superior court judges who ran for re-election in the 2014 general election, 450 were unopposed and did not appear on the ballot.
 There were 10 contested races in which two incumbents were defeated.